Anarchism in Australia: Post-World War II

 After World War Two the Sydney Libertarians developed a distinct brand of "pessimistic" or "permanent protest" anarchism, deeply sceptical of revolution and of any grand scheme of human betterment, yet friendly to the revolutionary unionism of the IWW.
 Poet Harry Hooton associated with this group, and his friend Germaine Greer belonged to it in her youth.
 By 1972 she was calling herself an "anarchist communist" and was still identifying herself as "basically" an anarchist in 1999.
 The Sydney Libertarians were the political tendency around which the "Sydney Push" social milieu developed, a milieu which included many anarchists.

 The Sydney Libertarians, along with the remnant of the Australian IWW and of Italian and Spanish migrant anarchism fed into the Anarchist revival of the sixties and seventies which Australia shared with much of the developed world.
 Another post-war influence that fed into modern Australian anarchism was the arrival of anarchist refugees from Bulgaria.

 The last years of Australian involvement in the Vietnam war was an active period for Australian anarchists, the high-profile draft resister Michael Matteson in particular became something of a folk hero.
 The prolific anarchist poet Pi O began to write.
 The Brisbane Self-Management Group was formed in 1971, heavily influenced by the councillist writings of the Socialisme ou Barbarie group and its offshoots.
 The Anarchist Bookshop in Adelaide began publishing the monthly Black Growth.
 Anarchists active in inner-city Melbourne played a major part in creating the Fitzroy Legal Service (FLS) in 1972.

 In 1974 after successfully campaigning against the 1971 South Africa rugby union tour of Australia Anti-apartheid movement activist Peter McGregor was one of several people who involved themselves in resurrecting the Sydney Anarchist Group to organise an Australian Anarchist conference in Sydney in January 1975.
 At the time anarchist theory was being intensely debated.
 A diverse Federation of Australian Anarchists (FAA) was formed at a conference in Sydney in 1975.
-A walkout from the second conference in Melbourne in 1976 led to the founding of the Libertarian Socialist Federation (LSF), which in turn led to the founding of Jura Books in 1977.
+A walkout from the second conference in Melbourne in 1976 led to the founding of the Libertarian Socialist Federation (LSF), which in 1977 led to the founding of Jura Books in Sydney.